 - If the driver leaves the scene of an accident when a person is injured, it is considered a class C felony.
 If the driver leaves the scene after causing a person’s death, he/she may be charged with a class B felony.
 Either felony conviction could result in significant jail time and financial penalties.

-The attorneys at Dellino Law Group are well-equipped and highly qualified to fight any Hit and Run case.
+We are well-equipped and highly qualified to fight any Hit and Run case.
 We will work with diligence and expertise to reduce consequences and reach the best possible resolution for you.
 These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.
+Please contact us for more information.